Key takeaways

 Alternative treatments without Ozempic side effects

-You might want to look for alternatives to Ozempic to avoid side effects like sulfur burps and diarrhea, especially if they persist or worsen.
+You might want to look for alternatives to Ozempic to avoid side effects like sulfur burps and diarrhea, especially if they’re not going away.
 However, keep in mind that other GLP-1 receptor agonists often cause stomach issues like nausea and diarrhea as well.
 Therefore, finding another medication that doesn’t come with these side effects may be difficult.

 Still, as everyone reacts differently to medications, you may be able to try a different GLP-1 agonist to see how it works for you.
 Other GLP-1 agonists include: